syncthing/syncthing/specs/bep-v1.rst

     |                            Length                             |
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

-For BEP v1 the Version field is set to zero.
+For BEP v1 the **Version** field is set to zero.
 Future versions with incompatible message formats will increment the Version field.
 A message with an unknown version is a protocol error and MUST result in the connection being terminated.
 A client supporting multiple versions MAY retry with a different protocol version upon disconnection.

-The Message ID is set to a unique value for each transmitted request message.
-In response messages it is set to the Message ID of the corresponding request message.
-The uniqueness requirement implies that no more than 4096 messages may be outstanding at any given moment.
-The ordering requirement implies that a response to a given message ID also means that all preceding messages have been received, specifically those which do not otherwise demand a response.
-Hence their message ID:s may be reused.
+The **Message ID** is set to a unique value for each transmitted Request message.
+In Response messages it is set to the Message ID of the corresponding Request message.
+The uniqueness requirement implies that no more than 4096 request messages may be outstanding at any given moment.
+For message types that do not have a corresponding response (Cluster Configuration, Index, etc.) the Message ID field is irrelevant and SHOULD be set to zero.

-The Type field indicates the type of data following the message header and is one of the integers defined below.
+The **Type** field indicates the type of data following the message header and is one of the integers defined below.
 A message of an unknown type is a protocol error and MUST result in the connection being terminated.

-The Compression bit "C" indicates the compression used for the message.
+The **Compression** bit "C" indicates the compression used for the message.

+For C=0:

+-  The Length field contains the length, in bytes, of the uncompressed message data.

+-  The message is not compressed.

 For C=1: